Jinntec/fore-docs/content/elements/model/model/_index.md

 ## Description

 The model is responsible for:
-* creating and maintaining the Main Dependency Graph (MDG)
+* creating and maintaining the Main Dependency Graph (MDG).
 * creating ModelItems for bound data nodes
 * calculation
 * validation

+This is done with the help of <a href="/elements/model/bind" >bind</a> elements.

 The `<fx-model>` element is a direct child of `<fx-fore>` and is itself a container for:
 * one or more `<fx-instance>` elements